 A laser beam is sent into the atmosphere.
 The light is scattered by the atmospheric molecules and particles, and a fraction is collected back on the ground with a telescope.
 Knowing the speed of light, the distance to a scattering molecule or particle is deduced from the travel time of the photons on their way upward and then back to the lidar.
 Since the lidar comprises the light source itself, the lidar technique is known as an ?active remote sensing? technique, in contrast with other remote sensing instruments such as radiometers and spectrometers.
 The precise timing of the lidar-measured samples and the high-speed electronics available today yield a high vertical resolution (from a few meters to a few hundred meters) compared to most passive instruments which are sensitive to light reaching the instrument without precise temporal information of its origin.
 The light collected by the lidar telescope is geometrically and spectrally separated (e.g., with optical filters and beam splitters) and detected with photosensitive devices (photomultipliers, abbreviated PMTs) where it is converted to electro-photon counts, the so-called ?lidar signals?.
 The signals are sampled in time (i.e., distance) and after various corrections are proportional to the product of the number of photons emitted by the number of backscattering molecules.
 This proportionality is expressed by the so-called ?lidar equation?.
 This equation is the starting point for the retrieval of many atmospheric properties.

-There are currently 30 lidar instruments worldwide contributing to NDACC.
+There are currently over 30 lidar instruments worldwide contributing to NDACC.
 These instruments use three different lidar techniques to retrieve atmospheric temperature, ozone and aerosol properties:

 + Rayleigh backscatter integration technique for temperature (typically 30-80 km, down to 10 km if using Raman channels):